Uplink-Downlink Duality for Beamforming in Integrated Sensing and Communications: System Model

 where $\mathbf{W} = \diag \left(w_1, \ldots, w_L\right)$ is a matrix whose diagonal elements indicate the relative importance for estimating the different parameters in $\boldsymbol{\eta}$.
 For the case where only a subset of the parameters in $\boldsymbol{\eta}$ are of interest, the weights corresponding to the nuisance parameters can be set to be zero.

-We remark that the BCRB considered in this work coincides with the notion in Van Trees~\cite{van2004detection} that treats $(\mathbf{X}, \mathbf{Y}_\text{s})$ as random observations revealed to the estimator.
+We remark that the BCRB considered in this work coincides with the notion in standard textbook in estimation (e.g., \cite{van2004detection}) that treats $(\mathbf{X}, \mathbf{Y}_\text{s})$ as random observations revealed to the estimator.
 In the literature, tighter bounds on the MSE are also known, e.g., the Weiss-Weinstein bound~\cite{weiss1985} and the Ziv-Zakai bound~\cite{ziv1969}.
 Furthermore, even within the CRB family, the so-called Miller-Chang bound~\cite{miller1978} is reported to be tighter in some scenarios.
 Instead of setting the weights corresponding to the nuisance parameters to be zero, the Miller-Chang technique \cite{miller1978} takes statistical average over the nuisance parameters in the computation of CRB.
-However, these potentially tighter bounds are also more difficult to compute and to optimize.
+However, these potentially tighter bounds are also more difficult to compute and to optimize in most cases.
 In this paper, we restrict attention to the BCRB as given by the BFIM in~\eqref{eq:FIM_elements}-\eqref{eq:d_elements}.

 The main advantage of using the BCRB as the sensing metric is that the BFIM has a closed-form that is relatively simple to compute as compared to the exact MSE calculation.
 Furthermore, it abstracts the receiver design since the bound holds for all practical estimators.
-Finally, we note that unlike the classical CRB used in previous works~\cite{LiuFCRB2022, LiuF2022conf}, the BCRB does not depend on the actual value of the unknown parameter $\boldsymbol{\eta}$ and only the prior $f(\boldsymbol{\eta})$.
+Further, we note that unlike the classical CRB used in previous works~\cite{LiuFCRB2022, LiuF2022conf}, the BCRB does not depend on the actual value of the unknown parameter $\boldsymbol{\eta}$ and only the prior $f(\boldsymbol{\eta})$.

+\editrev{We remark that the preceding formulation can be applied to the setting of active sensing \cite{foad_active}, where sensing occurs adaptively across multiple stages of the coherence interval, by updating the prior from one stage to the next as the BS learns more about the parameter \cite{attiahactive2023}.
+This can improve the sensing performance, but at the cost of increased computational complexity of optimizing the sensing strategy in each stage.}